biothings/biothings.api/docs/doc/studio_tutorial.rst

    used when data from multiple datasources are merged together, that process is done according to its value (all documents sharing the same _id from different datasources will be merged together).

-.. note:: in this specific example, we read the whole content of this input file in memory, when store annotations per gene.
+.. note:: In this specific example, we read the whole content of this input file in memory, when store annotations per gene.
 The data itself is small enough to do this, but memory usage always needs to cautiously considered when writing a parser.